MaximeKjaer/kjaer.io/_posts/posts/2014-11-24-discussing-this-design.md

 ---
 layout: post
 title: Discussing this design
-description: I think I'm done.
 image: stickers.jpg
+description: It took me a really long time to become satisfied about the design of this site.
+There have been so many changes and revisions, I've deleted the entire project and started over more than once &mdash; why?
+Because it took a lot of attempts before I hit something that I could be proud to call my site.
 ---

-With this post, I am pushing a bit of a redesign.

-### The Creative Process
+# The Creative Process

-> 1. This is awesome
+1. This is awesome
-> 2. This is tricky
+2. This is tricky
-> 3. This is shit
+3. This is shit
-> 4. I am shit
+4. I am shit
-> 5. This might be ok
+5. This might be ok
-> 6. This is awesome
+6. This is awesome

-Despite being stuck for quite a while at steps 2 to 4, I think that I may finally have reached the point where I am happy with the site.
-I'm actually a bit proud of it, to be honest!
+While making this site, I've been stuck for quite a while at steps 2 to 4, However, I think that I may finally have reached the point where I am happy with the site.
+I’m actually a bit proud of it, to be honest!
+There will surely be many more changes down the road, but at least I feel like I'm on the right track.

-## A quick overview of this design
+# A quick overview of this design

-The first thing that I want to mention is that I wrote it by hand.
-I did use a few of [Codyhouse's "nuggets"](http://codyhouse.co/), but the rest was painstakingly written by me, because I wanted the absolute pixel-perfect control that this offers.
+I wrote the site by hand.
+Using a Wordpress or a Squarespace theme didn't really feel that personal, so I decided to take the scenic route and make this the old-fashioned way.
+Now, full disclosure: I did use a few of [Codyhouse’s “nuggets”](http://codyhouse.co/), but the rest was painstakingly written by me, because I wanted the absolute pixel-perfect control that this could offer.

 On the technical side of things, I'm using the [Jekyll](http://jekyllrb.com/) platform, based off of the [Jekyll Now](https://github.com/barryclark/jekyll-now) preset (which has been largely modified to meet my needs, so much so that there barely is anything left from the original repo).
 I tried to make it as modular as even possible as to make modifications easy and have a lot of reusability.
 You can check out the [GitHub repo](https://github.com/MaximeKjaer/MaximeKjaer.github.io) if you want to have a look for yourself.